Irene Broe: Life and family

+Broe was born on 19 February 1923 in Nassau Street, Dublin.
 Her father, Leo, was a sculptor, with the family sculpting business run from a premises in Harold's Cross, Dublin.
 Her brother, Desmond, was also a sculptor.
 Broe first undertook courses in beauty studies before attending the National College of Art and Design from 1947, studying sculpture.
 She first enrolled in night classes, before becoming a full time student and graduated in 1951.
+According to Professor Friedrich Herkner, a professor at NCAD, "She was a very serious student and made numerous studies from life and imagination and carried out her work in various materials.
+She was a very ambitious and conscientious student who always attended all her classes."
+In 1952, she visited Paris where on her return to Dublin, she became a member of the first council of institute of the sculptors of Ireland.